Tomshiii/ahk_wiki/Latest/Classes/Editors/davinci.md

 # Resolve
 These functions may seem either less polished, less logical, or not as optimal as their Premiere counterparts - I don't use resolve, so I haven't had a lot of time to find edge cases, or to find problems that need solving.
 Think of these functions as a starting place for you to expand on and improve.
-A lot of these functions were just created in a rush and as such throughout this wiki you may see me confused at a few things - I can only assume I did things for a reason (but more than likely it was just an initial silly decision that I never got around to fixing).
+A lot of these functions were created in a rush and as such throughout this wiki you may see me confused at a few things - I can only assume I did things for a reason (but more than likely it was just an initial silly decision that I never got around to fixing).

-If you do find the time to improve any of these functions, feel free to try and Pull Request them back to the original repo for others to take advantage of!
+If you do find the time to improve any of these functions, feel free to try and `Pull Request` them back to the original repo for others to take advantage of!

 All Resolve functions are contained within a class called `Resolve` and are called like: `resolve.func()`
 ***